voidshine/dameo_book/Introduction.md

 *26.g3:e5	b7c6*
 *27.g2a2*

- led to a quick victory of White due to the dispersed Black forces;
+ led to a quick victory for White due to the dispersed Black forces;

 2.after